-My training in nutrition, epidemiology, and public health have shaped my perspectives in teaching and mentoring.
-As an epidemiologist, scientist, and public health researcher, I envision my role is to mentor and inspire the next generation of leaders in the field of nutrition and global health: to inspire students to find a nutritional problem that fascinates them, to challenge them to think critically about its burden and etiology, and to develop solutions that advance human health.
+Teaching is most effective when I am able to make a personal connection with students—and bring my experiences from the field into the classroom.
+My training in nutrition, epidemiology, biostatistics, and public health has shaped my perspectives in teaching and mentoring.
+As an epidemiologist, scientist, and public health researcher, I envision my role is to mentor and inspire the next generation of leaders in the field of nutrition and global health: to find a nutritional problem that fascinates them, to challenge them to think critically about its burden and etiology, and to apply knowledge and skills to develop solutions to improve population health.

 I enjoy teaching nutrition, epidemiology, and research methods to undergraduate and graduate students, and health care professionals in domestic and international settings.
-In my teaching approach, I emphasize establishing a strong foundation in biological sciences and quantitative methods, foster critical thinking and analytic skills, provide opportunities to develop skills through problem-based learning, and translate knowledge gained to develop interventions to improve public health.
-This includes the development of individual leadership and interdisciplinary teamwork skills, and application of discovery to improve the health of populations.
+In my teaching approach, I emphasize establishing a strong foundation in biological sciences and quantitative research methods, critical thinking and analytic skills, provide opportunities to further develop skills through problem-based learning, and translate the knowledge gained to advance human health.
+I encourage the development of individual leadership and interdisciplinary teamwork, and the application of research methods and discovery to improve public health.

 Doctor of Science, Harvard University, 2011